A LONG WAY TO GO TO CATCH A MAN WHO OVERSTAYED HIS VISA

 Seems like a special (Santiban-Transnational Crime) posse of police was on the trail of Wait, tracking him north to Chiang Mai and then south a bit to Nakhon Sawan.

-Wait, who in the British press was described as a ‘horse breeder’ but in the Thai press as the manager of the Sports Bar at the ‘Ponderosa’, a resort situated on ‘The Dark Side’, was nicked last night in Nakhon Sawn’s ‘Bonito Chinos’ hotel – Spanish for beautiful Chinese.
-Such irony.
+Wait, who in the British press was described as a ‘horse breeder’ but in the Thai press as the manager of the Sports Bar at the ‘Ponderosa’, a resort situated on ‘The Dark Side’, was nicked last night in Nakhon Sawn’s ‘Bonito Chinos’ hotel.

 Funnily enough Damon Wait,42, yesterday checked into the Bonito Chinos Hotel in Nakhon Sawan with a guy called Simon Hornby and booked three rooms for one night.

 Hornby from NSW, say police, is a fully jacketed member of the Aussie ‘Hell’s Angels’, who seem to be giving Thailand such a headache now.
 That is what Thai police say anyway.
 But little shows up on searches.

 The nine thousand and fifty-four-pound question is how on earth did Damon Wait get bail in the first place?

 Well, the raid last year was conducted by Pattaya (Banglamuang) Police, District Officials, and the Army.